lipemat/go-live-update-urls/readme.txt

 == Description ==

-Goes through entire site and replaces all instances of and old url with a new one.
+Goes through entire site and replaces all instances of an old url with a new one.
 Used to change the domain of a site.
 Works on both multi-site and single site installs.

 <strong>Check out <a href="https://matlipe.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls Pro</a> for more features including priority support, the ability to test a URL before running, updating of tables created by plugins, and so much more!</strong>